Grade I listed buildings in Oxford

-The architects of most of the medieval and Tudor college buildings are unknown, although their founders are all recorded and comprise an array of cleric/politicians such as William Waynflete at Magdalen College and William of Wykeham at New College.
+The architects of most of the medieval and Tudor college buildings are unknown, although their founders are all recorded and comprise an array of clerical politicians such as William Waynflete at Magdalen College and William of Wykeham at New College.
 From the 17th century, as architect became a recognised profession, the names of the colleges' builders become known, notable among them in the 17th and 18th centuries being: Sir Christopher Wren, who worked in the Tudor Gothic style at Tom Tower at Christ Church, in conscious emulation of Cardinal Wolsey's original; James Gibbs, the architect of the Radcliffe Camera; (Note: John Radcliffe's executors considered a range of prominent architects when deciding to place the commission for the camera, including Christopher Wren, John Vanbrugh, James Thornhill, John James, Thomas Archer, Nicholas Hawksmoor, and James Gibbs but their deliberations were so protracted that the first three were dead by the time a decision was reached.) and Nicholas Hawksmoor with the Clarendon Building.
-In the late 18th century James Wyatt undertook renovation and redcoration at the dining hall and chapel at Worcester College.
+In the late 18th century James Wyatt undertook renovation and redecoration at the dining hall and chapel at Worcester College.
 Architects of the 19th century include Charles Robert Cockerell at the Ashmolean Museum and William Butterfield at Keble.
 In the middle of the century, the Gothic architect William Burges was engaged to redecorate the chapel and hall at Worcester College, his work "swamp[ing]" Wyatt's of 60 years before.
 (Note: In the 1960s, the college fellows reinstated Wyatt's decoration of the hall.
-Nikolaus Pevsner's comment on their decision was; "Exit Burges.
+Nikolaus Pevsner's comment on their decision was: "Exit Burges.
 They will be sorry in fifty years".)
 Charles Eamer Kempe, a student at Pembroke College, and later a noted manufacturer of stained glass, undertook redecoration of the college chapel in the 1880s.
 At the very end of the century, George Frederick Bodley designed the church of St John the Evangelist in the south of the city, and worked on Tom Quad at Christ Church with his partner, Thomas Garner.
 Also at Christ Church is the Mercury Fountain, a lead statue donated in 1928, on a pedestal of 1935 to a design by Sir Edwin Lutyens.
-Oxford's only 20th-century Grade I listed buildings are the collection at St Catherine's by the Danish architect, Arne Jacobsen.
+Oxford's other 20th-century Grade I listed buildings are the collection at St Catherine's by the Danish architect, Arne Jacobsen.
 (Note: Arne Jacobsen's work at St Catherine's is almost entirely in brick and reinforced concrete.
 In the 21st century the latter has been seriously affected by RAAC, necessitating closure of much of the complex and large-scale remedial works.)